andersource/andersource.github.io/_posts/2021-04-29-faulty_digital_clock.markdown

 And there we have our solution.

 ### Some notes
+* There's a small modification we can do to make the unary constraints stronger: we can keep track of which LED segments _are_ functioning, and use that information to rule out digits which should have one of those segments on but (but is off in the display).
+This for example will rule out `0`, `4`, `5`, `6`, `8`, `9` from the third state in our example.
 * I think the formal equivalent of what most people would do is to apply the unary constraints, then start a [backtracking search](https://en.wikipedia.org/wiki/Backtracking), i.e. guess at some digit based on the unary constraints and see if it fits, and going back once they see a mistake.
 Backtracking is widely used in constraint satisfaction problems, although in this case constraint propagation was sufficient.
 Usually, constraint propagation is applied before backtracking to make the search space smaller.
 * This is an extremely simple constraint propagation problem - it's highly constrained, all the constraints are either unary or binary, and the binary constraints form a linear graph.
 This is why constraint propagation alone is sufficient to find all feasible solutions, and why a simple forward and backward pass are enough.
 * The general problem of constraint satisfaction is NP-complete.